Hundreds of thousands out for London's gay pride

-LONDON Rainbow flags, colourful costumes and even a dog dyed pink ushered in London's 42nd gay pride festivities, with hundreds of thousands of people out for the annual celebration.
+LONDON Rainbow flags, colorful costumes and even a dog dyed pink ushered in London's 42nd gay pride festivities, with hundreds of thousands of people out for the annual celebration.

-Around 15,000 marched in the parade through the British capital, with up to half a million revellers expected to celebrate in central London, according to organisers.
+Around 15,000 marched in the parade through the British capital, with up to half a million revelers expected to celebrate in central London, according to organizers.

 Celebrations are due to culminate in an open-air party in Trafalgar Square, with street celebrations in the gay district expected long into the night.